lah7/gtk3-classic/README.md

 ---

 * Status bars are smaller regardless of used theme.
 * Scrollbars are always visible.
-Environment variable is not needed.
+You can enable invisible scrollbars by `GTK_OVERLAY_SCROLLING=1` environment variable.
 * Delay before showing mnemonics is removed.
 You don't have to wait when you press Left Alt button.

+Fixes
+---

+* Window background is set properly to theme background color instead of solid black.
+See https://bugzilla.gnome.org/show_bug.cgi?id=771708.
 * Integration with Accessibility Toolkit is disabled by default to avoid errors in console output.
 See https://unix.stackexchange.com/questions/230238. **Important: if you are using assistive technologies (such as Orca reader) you must restore default GTK behavior by setting `NO_AT_BRIDGE=0` environment variable.**

 Adwaita theme